You’re Accepted: Now What?

 - To qualify for maximum federal, state, and university financial aid, complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.

-- It is important that you meet federal and state deadlines for completing the FAFSA.
-The due date for Indiana residents may differ than the due dates for students living in other states.
+- Be sure you meet federal and state deadlines for completing the FAFSA.
+The due date for Indiana residents may differ than that for students living in other states.

 - List Marian University's school code #001821 where indicated on the FAFSA.